dimforge/ncollide/book/faq/README.md

 }
 ```

-If this fails, then the method might as well not exist.
-Double check the [API
+If doing so does not work, double check the [API
-documentation](../index.html#about_this_guide) and feel free to open an issue
+documentation](../index.html#about_this_guide).
+You might just have mispelled
-if this is a missing feature!
+the method name.

 --------